nuernber/Theia/docs/source/documentation.rst

 Documentation
 =============

 We have compacted Theia into modules so that each module represents a certain functionality of the library.
-There are currently 5 main modules in Theia, the contents of which can be added to your program with a single include line for each module.
-When using Theia in your program, only include the module(s) that are needed for your use.
+There are currently several modules in Theia, the contents of which can be added to your program with a single include line for each module.
+When using Theia in your program, you can choose to only include the module(s) that are needed for your use.

 * :ref:`documentation-image` - ``#include <theia/image.h>``